 - Atlanta Magazine, Janaury 2017: Do Alternative Therapies Really Work?

 - Best Self Atlanta, January 2016: Into the Mystic

 - U.S. News & World Report, August 2012: 8 More Ways To Find Time In Your Day

 Why ‘A Life Itself’?

 My blog name comes from the George Harrison song, “Life Itself“.
 My objective is simply to write, without a theme or constraint.
 Writing is an affirming, healing practice for me, and although the type of writing and subjects I write about change, my love affair with the written word and the process of writing has remained steady since I was a small child.
-Typically, though, the things I tend to enjoy writing about are parenting, motherhood, social issues, mind/body/spirit wellness and spiritual practice.
+Typically, though, the things I tend to enjoy writing about are parenting, motherhood, women’s issues, social justice, mind/body/spirit healing and spiritual practice.